yyachi/chelyabinsk/README.md

 # Description

 R package for geochemical datasets.
-This package allows you to process geochemical datasets, namely CASTEML and IONML.
+This package reads and processes geochemical datasets.
+This package downloads CASTEML from Medusa.
+This package processes IONML.
+This package plots typical geochemical datasets.

 This refers [gem package --
 casteml](https://github.com/misasa/casteml "follow instruction") and [r package --